HerlinDwiAstuti/Text-clasification/README.md

-# Text-clasification
-Klasifikasi Skripsi Using Naive Bayes
+# Klasifikasi Skripsi Using Naive Bayes